 Food grade silicone is generally made from imported raw materials, and the quality is determined right from the selection of these materials.
 Therefore, relevant quality inspection reports are essential when purchasing raw materials.
 This does not mean that regular silicone is of poor quality; rather, it indicates that the two types are used in different applications.
 Regular silicone products are made using standard silicone blending production, while higher-quality food grade products are made from food-grade fumed silica.
 We know that silica dioxide is one of the main components of silicone, and fumed silica has a higher purity and density compared to regular silica dioxide.
 As a result, the finished product will differ slightly, particularly in terms of tensile strength.
 Food grade silicone has a reinforcing effect on its tensile properties, preventing the appearance of whitening during stretching.
-Therefore, a simple way to identify whether a silicone product is food-grade is by examining this characteristic.
+Therefore, a simple way to identify food grade silicone products is by examining this characteristic.

 - Home